 If you’re looking to add a parrot to your family, you should research whether the species you’re interested in is known for being loud.
-Because many are known for being extremely noisy!
+Many are known for being extremely noisy!
 Luckily, parrotlets are generally suitable for apartment living.

-This species isn’t silent by any means, but it is among the quitest pet parrots.
+This species isn’t silent by any means, but it is among the quietest pet parrots.
 Expect to hear lots of quiet peeps and tiny screams throughout the day.

 Do Pacific parrotlets talk?